Julia Ashley

-Julia Ashley (born November 11, 1996) is an American soccer player who plays as a defender for Houston Dash of the National Women's Soccer League (NWSL).
-She previously played for Adelaide United and Linköpings FC, as well as collegiately for the North Carolina Tar Heels.
+Julia Elizabeth Ashley (born November 11, 1996) is an American soccer player who plays as a defender.
+She previously played for Adelaide United, Linköpings FC, Racing Louisville FC, and Houston Dash as well as collegiately for the North Carolina Tar Heels.

 Early life

+Ashley was born in Verona, New Jersey, to Suzanne and Martin Ashley, and has two sisters.
+She attended Verona High School, where she only played one year of soccer due to commitments with her club team, Match Fit Colchesters.
+She also competed in track and field during high school, setting school records in 400 meters, 800 meters, and indoor and outdoor mile.
+In the mile, she recorded the third-fastest time nationally as a freshman.

 University of North Carolina

 In Ashley's freshman season she started all 21 games at right back and was named to the 2015 Freshman All-ACC Team.
 In her sophomore year, she played in 24 games and ranked second on the team in minutes played.
 In her junior year, Ashley was one of the nation's most consistent defensive performers, she started all 22 games at right back and was second-team All-ACC and was named to the 2017 All-ACC Academic Women's Soccer Team.
 In her senior season, Ashley started all 25 games for the Tar Heels as they advanced all the way to the College Cup Final, where they were defeated 1–0 by Florida State.